2015 has been a hugely exciting year for the Virtual Engineering Centre. Here are just a few of our highlights.

 Back at our Daresbury office, we opened up RASL, a new Robotics and Autonomous Systems Laboratory in partnership with the University’s Centre for Autonomous Systems Technology.
 This has been well-received by both the Robotics and Autonomous System community, as well as industry.
 We successfully completed the GAMMA programme which has resulted in a legacy infrastructure that SME’s can “plug in” novel applications and software programmes and test them within representative operating environments.
 This exciting development enables physical and real entities to be combined, offering a platform for testing and validation of complex scenarios such as transport systems.

 Part of what makes the VEC such a success is the people.
-This year the team was acknowledged with several accolades, including best paper at EuroVR (read more here) and best presented paper at the NAFEMS World Congress in San Diego.
+This year the team was acknowledged with several accolades, including best paper at EuroVR (read more here).

 The team continued to grow, as we welcomed new recruits, in both the Commercial team (Sarah Rogers, Marketing and Business Support Officer) and the Technical team (Dr Gopal Chinnaswamy, CAE Project Engineer), in addition to Carlo Pinto (Research Engineer) becoming a permanent member of staff following a placement.)